-It took six years and a considerable effort and sacrifices by Dr. Voelkelt and his son Bernhard, who joined the effort to save the power plant in October of 1995, before reconstruction of the damaged sections could begin in the spring of 1999.
+It took six years and a considerable effort and sacrifices by Dr. Voelkelt and his daughter Beverly, who joined the effort to save the power plant in October of 1995, before reconstruction of the damaged sections could begin in the spring of 1999.
 The principal hurdle was the fact that this power plant was not recognized as a business.
 Most banks refused any loans when they learned about this situation.
 Finally, a bank that specializes in the financing of environmental projects offered financing at reasonable conditions.
-In addition the son was able to secure federal subsidies and found a sponsor in the region’s green energy utility company.
-All together, investments of over $ 700,000 were required to rebuild, overhaul, and modernize the power plant.
+In addition, the daughter was able to secure federal subsidies and found a sponsor in the region’s green energy supplier.
+Altogether, investments over $ 700,000 were required to rebuild, overhaul, and modernize the power plant.

-On the 30th November 1999 work was completed and the power plant went online again.
+On the 30th November 1999 work was completed and the power plant went online.
 Since then, the power plant generated over 1400 Megawatt hours, that translates into 1,400,000 kWh, of clean electricity (as of May 2002).
-This is a significant contribution to the regions efforts to meet the voluntary CO2 reduction goals under the Kyoto Accord and a noticeable contribution towards a sustainable future.
+This is a significant contribution to the regions efforts to meet the voluntary CO2 reduction goals under the Kyoto Accord and a noticeable contribution towards

 If the tax agency will reverse its political decision and recognize the power station as a valuable and viable business is not yet determined.
-However, thanks to the son’s political efforts, this power plant now has many sympathizers and supporters.
-Over 20 newspaper articles were published about the power plant in recent years, assuring that the spotlight remains focused on the largest hydropower plant of the region.
-In addition, Bernhard Voelkelt is prepared to challenge all adversaries – especially the tax agency – in a European court of law.
+However, thanks to the son’s public relations efforts, this power plant now has many friends and supporters.
+Over 25 newspaper articles were published about the power plant in recent years, assuring the spotlight remains focused on the largest hydropower plant of the region.
+In addition, Beverly Voelkelt is prepared to challenge all adversaries – especially the tax agency – in a European court of law.

-To protect an illegal cornfield located inside a designated flood area, which is forbidden by state and federal riparian laws, but “officially” tolerated because of the farmer’s political affiliation and his friendship with the mayor, this association built a dam in a critical left turn of the river during the summer of 1996.
-This turn is located 100 meters above the power plant’s spill gate and constitutes the principal entrance to one of the largest flood retention areas in the entire river valley, as previously mentioned.
-During floods this dam deflects the approaching waters to the left, directly onto the Spatmühle estate – thus increasing the danger of flood damages to the estate and placing lives in harms way.
+To protect a cornfield with questionable legal status because it is located inside a designated flood area, which is not allowed by state and federal water laws, but “officially” tolerated because of the farmer’s party affiliation and his friendship with the mayor, this association built a dam in a critical left turn of the river during the summer of 1996.
+This turn is located 100 meters above the power plant’s spill gate and constitutes the principal entrance to one of the largest flood retention areas in the entire river valley.
+During floods this dam deflects the approaching waters to the left, directly onto the Spatmühle estate – thus increasing the danger of flood damages to the estate and placing lives in harm’s way.

 This dam is not only in severe conflict with accepted hydrological scientific knowledge10; it also contradicts several paragraphs of state and federal water laws and the fundamentals of the power plants “Old Riparian Right”.

-Despite the fact that the riparian right was legally confirmed in 1984 and in 2000, the county supervisor’s institutions, the Water Management Association and the Water Agency, misrepresent this dam as legitimate maintenance work.
-By doing so, they declare 3000 square meters (3600 square yards) of cornfield as more valuable than the power plant, the buildings of the Spatmühle estate, the safety of a federal highway, a protected wooded wetland area, and the lives of the people living on the estate.
-Bernhard Voelkelt produced nearly 100-pages of analysis and documentation on this subject, which clearly demonstrates this to be a case of political power abuse.
+Even though the riparian right was legally confirmed in 1984 and in 2000, the county supervisor’s institutions, the Water Management Association and the Water Agency, misrepresent this dam as legitimate maintenance work.
+By doing so, they declare 3000 square meters (3600 square yards) of cornfield more valuable than the power plant, the buildings of the Spatmühle estate, the safety of a federal highway, a protected wooded wetland area, and the lives of the people living on the estate.
+Beverly Voelkelt produced nearly 100-pages of analysis and documentation on this subject, which clearly demonstrate this to be a case of political power abuse.

 The reason why this power plant has to struggle for survival under scandalous operating parameters is based solely on regional political interests.

-But, the politicians responsible for the conditions, for example the county supervisor and the mayor of Breuberg, should take pride in having three functional hydropower plants within the city’s boundaries - a rare and precious fact.
+However, the politicians responsible for the conditions, for example the county supervisor and the mayor of Breuberg, should take pride in having three functional hydropower plants within the city’s boundaries - a rare and precious fact.
 They overlook that combined these three plants produce up to 1.2 million kWh of clean electric power annually.
-This amounts to about 50% of the entire production of renewable energy in the county!
-Thus reducing the city’s negative environmental impact balance by 1200 metric tons of CO2, an amount equal to the capacity of 48 fully loaded 18-wheeler trucks.
+Thus, reducing the city’s negative environmental impact balance by 1200 metric tons of CO2, an amount equal to the capacity of 48 fully loaded 18-wheeler trucks.

 Addendum - 2005